-"Mayor Bascom doubts that what the 'Rickies' did was intentional.
+"Mayor Bascom doubts that what the 'Rickies' did was

+intentional.
 The best she can offer is that we should 'be respectful of the deep roots of religious beliefs.'
 But that is a shallow and unsatisfactory remark.
 Having contacted her office, it seems plain that Mayor Bascom is prepared to let the matter rest.
 The Catholic League, however, is not.

 "We will publish an open letter to Mayor Bascom in the Register-Guard, securing a half-page ad to register our concerns.
-It is hoped that this action will motivate the Mayor to support the complaint filed before the Human Right Commission, thus making a forceful statement condemning anti-Catholicism."
+It is hoped that this action will motivate the Mayor to make a forceful statement condemning anti-Catholicism, thus assuring Catholics everywhere that bigotry will not be tolerated in Eugene."